 In a recent Recode Decode interview, Emily Weiss, CEO of online beauty brand Glossier, stated, “…fundamentally, we just think about how do you give people amazing experiences.
 We’re very devoted to the customer from the standpoint that we don’t want to put things that aren’t amazing into the world.
 Since we launched, we’ve always relied a lot on user-generated content and feedback.”

 And it’s not just a siloed insights or marketing department responsible for this level of customer-centricity.
 Glossier generates economies of connection by aiming every aspect of its business towards its customer.
 As Weiss states in that same interview, “…we’re about a third tech across engineering, digital product, data, design, and then we have an in-house creative team, we have in-house R&D, development, and I think we’re all very connected to the customer.”

 It’s this customer obsession and internal connectivity that allows the brand to create a highly-engaged system of engagement by delivering brand experiences worthy of being captured and shared across social media.
 It’s customer-centricity that results in customer advocacy.
-Seem to be working.
-Weiss states that Glossier has had triple digit growth year over year for the past four years with 50 percent of their revenue coming from repeat customers last year.
+Seems to be working.
+Weiss states that Glossier has had triple-digit growth year over year for the past four years, with 50% of last year’s revenue from repeat customers.

 3. Cultivate a highly-aligned culture.